-I make immersive, collaged works on paper that draw on the language of maps.
-The impetus for this body of work was my longing to connect to my father, a truck driver who drove eighteen-wheelers across the country; he died when I was a teenager.
-Based on road maps of the United States, routes my father often traveled, and an invented conglomeration, mutation, and fragmentation of those passageways, my works on paper help me piece together the past and make up the parts I cannot know.
+My immersive, collaged works on paper draw on the language of maps.
+Initially, I began this body of work as a way to connect to my father, a long haul cross-country truck driver who died when I was young.
+Based on road maps, routes my father often traveled, and an invented conglomeration and fragmentation of those passageways, my works on paper help me piece together the past and make up the parts I cannot know.

-My mixed media abstractions map not only physical locations but also psychological and emotional spaces.
-Since my pieces are not planned, I am compelled to put myself in an explorative mode, employing the abstract space of the map to create a pliable structure for intuition, improvisation and chance.
-Connecting paper fragments together through collage, drawing, painting, staining with salty washes of ink, printing, stitching and cutting paper have become my methods for navigating the blurry terrain of memory and imagination.
+These mixed media abstractions map not only physical locations but also psychological and emotional spaces.
+I work in an explorative mode, employing the abstract space of the map to create a pliable structure for intuition, improvisation and chance.
+Connecting paper fragments together through collage, drawing, painting, staining, printing, stitching and cutting paper have become my methods for navigating the blurry terrain of memory and imagination.

 An ongoing concern in my studio practice is how to push the language of abstraction in order to create a visceral sense of movement through space and an emotional impact.
 I am interested in how my work can explore the tension between chaos and imposed order, the concrete and the imaginary, the known and unknown.
 Traveling, navigating routes, mapping our experiences, making choices at a crossroads, viewing purpose as a destination: these common metaphors link experiencing life with the notion of a journey.
 In my work I often think about how the retelling of our stories, the reconstruction of our journeys, helps us make sense of the now, and how the retelling is its own journey.
 Mapping serves as a metaphor for searching, an implication of the unknown in wide, open spaces, and a trace of how we see where we've been.